Faculty & Staff Directory

 I have taught stage crafts in a summer theater program and am currently the House Manager for the Framingham Drama Company.
 I live on a farm in New Hampshire with 1 husband, 3 goats, 2 sheep, and 2 llamas.
 I have 2 sons, 1 daughter-in-law, and 2 grandsons, as well as an expanded family of 2 step-daughter, 2 sons-in-law, and another grandson.
 When not involved with work and family I paint, garden, quilt, and travel.

-Mr. Eslick has been teaching English at St. Mark's since 2002 and recently completed a six-year stint as Chair of the English Department.
-He currently teaches V Form English and a VIth Form elective, Cold War, Cool Culture.
-Mr. Eslick also assists with the Boys' Varsity Soccer team.
-Mr. Eslick currently resides in the North End of campus with his wife, Sarah, his two boys, James and Angus, and Maine Coon cats, Will and Grace.
+Mr. Eslick has taught English at St. Mark's since 2002 and served for six years as Chair of the English Department.
+He currently teaches V Form English and VIth Form electives, Cold War, Cool Culture and Cold War, Cool Culture II.
+He also works in the Varsity Soccer program as a goalkeeping coach and assists with Girls' JV Hockey.
+Mr. Eslick currently resides in the North End of campus with his wife, Sarah, his two boys, James and Angus, his Yellow Labrador Retriever, Boone, and Maine Coon cats, Will and Grace.

 LaDona Fazio became a member of the St. Mark’s team in 2018 as the Director of Advancement Services and Data Analytics.
 She most recently served as Director of Advancement Services at Clark University, and previously held roles at Clark in alumni affairs and annual fund.
 LaDona and her husband Mike live in Sterling with their two sons, Tripp and Tommy, and their dachshund, Princess Lily.